Dhruvsinghjadon/Product-Sequence-Predictor-and-Recommender/README.md

 This dataset was generously provided by Olist, the largest department store in Brazilian marketplaces.
 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.

 After a customer purchases the product from Olist Store a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.
+## Churn Analysis
+After performing Churn Analysis on the database, we infer that 97% of the customers churn out of the system, i.e., they make only one purchase in the entire lifetime of their purchase history.
+However, since the dataset has 10,00,000 data entries, we still have 3,000 entries to analyze.

 ## Database Schema